 “I’m not going to drink your

 blood,” said Travis through gritted teeth.
-“If I choose to create a bond with
+“If I do choose to create a bond with

 “His blood?” asked Mika.